DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Experiments and Analysis

-For multi-UAV task scheduling problems with larger-scale tasks such as 1000, it is intractable to train the model from scratch, making the generalizability of trained models for larger-scale problems significant.
-To further investigate the generalization performance of the proposed DL-DRL, we construct the experiments in the scenarios with 600, 700, 800, 900, and 1000 tasks.
-Comparing the DL-DRL model trained for 500 tasks with baselines, i.e., OR-Tools, K-means+AM, and DL-DRL-I. Table \ref{Table 4} shows the testing results of our DL-DRL and baselines, including Obj. and average computation time.
-Compared to K-means+AM and DL-DRL-I, the significant superiority of DL-DRL can be observed in terms of Obj. with a slightly longer computation time.
-Regarding OR-Tools, the computation time is rapidly increasing as the task scale grows, and our DL-DRL outperforms it in terms of both Obj. and computation time.
-In all the scenarios, our DL-DRL achieves the best overall performance among all methods, which demonstrates its great generalization performance.
+For larger-scale multi-UAV task scheduling problems with like 1000 tasks, it is intractable to train the model from scratch, rendering the generalizability a highly desired capability for the trained models.
+To further investigate the generalization performance of the proposed DL-DRL, we apply the one trained with 500 tasks to solve the instances with 600, 700, 800, 900, and 1000 tasks, and also compare it with the baselines including OR-Tools, K-means+AM, and DL-DRL-I. Table \ref{Table 4} displays the testing results of our DL-DRL and the baselines, including Obj. and average computation time.
+Compared to K-means+AM and DL-DRL-I, a salient superiority of DL-DRL can be observed in terms of Obj. with slightly longer computation time.
+Regarding OR-Tools, its computation time increases rapidly as the task scales up, and our DL-DRL exceeds it in terms of both Obj. and computation time.
+On all the scenarios, our DL-DRL achieves the best overall performance among all studied methods, which justifies its favorable generalization capability.